ChuaCheowHuan/ChuaCheowHuan.github.io/_posts/2020-06-12-PBT_MARL_watered_down.md

 (2) Learning rate & gamma are the only 2 hyperparameters involved for now.
 Both can be inherited/mutated.
 Learning rate can be resampled/perturbed while gamma can only be resampled.

-**EDIT**: Point (2) doesn't work as the configuration dict is replicated in the ray cluster so it's not something I can just change in my code.
-I'll be working on a workaround.
+Both hyperparameters changes are verifiable in tensorboard.

 # Simple walkthru: